Memorial honors 1911 Triangle Shirtwaist factory fire deaths that galvanized US labor movement

 But for some, a few words on a wall aren't nearly enough to honor the fire's 146 victims.

-So after years of effort, the Remember the Triangle Fire Coalition on Wednesday is dedicating a new memorial that has no chance of being overlooked.
+So after years of effort, the Remember the Triangle Fire Coalition on Wednesday dedicated a new memorial that has no chance of being overlooked, welcoming a crowd that included victims' descendants, union members and elected officials.

 A giant steel ribbon with the names of those who died in the disaster, predominantly women and girls, has been installed running horizontally from one corner of the building.
 Underneath it, a reflective panel shows the stenciled names as well as quotes from people who were there, describing the mayhem.